Want to protect the appearance of your beautiful stone and make it easier to maintain?

 Sealing these stones will give them the best possible protection against moss and mould growth, weathering, traffic wear, efflorescence, picture framing, salt attack and freeze-thaw attack.

 Using a sealant or colour-enhancer can protect against stains and enhance the colour for Asian Blue Limestone and Natural Sandstone.
-Whilst not necessary to protect the stone itself, using a colour-enhancer will slow the fading process and/or enhance the appearance of Black Limestone and Andhra Grey Limestone.
+And although it’s not necessary to protect the stone itself, using a colour-enhancer will slow fading and enhance the appearance of Black Limestone and Andhra Grey Limestone.

 Can’t I just do it myself?